See DoC 309.

 The Canon

-The canon of Aphra Behn's works is taken to be that established in Summers, with the addition of a few separately published poems that appear in Todd's edition and one, generally attributed to the Earl of Dorset (Poems Doubtfully Ascribed to Aphra Behn
+The canon of Aphra Behn's works is taken to be that established in Summers, with the addition of a few separately published poems that appear in Todd's edition and one, generally attributed to the Earl of Dorset (DoC 309), plausibly introduced into the Behn canon by John Burrows and Harold Love.
+A few other poems of uncertain authorshp found in manuscript sources are given entries below under the category of Poems Doubtfully Ascribed to Aphra Behn

 Manuscript copies, not recorded here, also exist of the anonymous song Lucinda is bewitching fair